yiyun-sj/quikcli/README.md

 ## Use Case
 The interactivity of QuikCli was inspired by form-like cli programs where users are continuously prompted for a response.
 QuikCli offers a suite of prompt "components" that the entire cli application is then composed of.
 As such, QuikCli is geared towards more interactive cli programs (see [here](#example) for an example).

-If you are looking for a more un-opinionated experience or more freedom in your cli applications, there are many other wonderful C++ libraries for cli parsing and building such as [CLI11](https://github.com/CLIUtils/CLI11) and [daniele77/cli](https://github.com/daniele77/cli).
+If you are looking for a more un-opinionated experience or more freedom in your cli applications, there are many other wonderful C++ libraries for cli parsing and building at [Awesome C++](https://github.com/fffaraz/awesome-cpp?tab=readme-ov-file#cli).

 ## Design
 The cli design of QuikCli was influenced by the [Command Line Interface Guide](https://clig.dev/).